Jehovah's Witnesses Specialists

 The two-witness rule means that for any sin to be proven within the Jehovah's Witnesses' congregation, it must be witnessed by two people.
 However, their strict adherence to this rule means that in our client Amelia’s case her allegations of sexual abuse could not be corroborated by two witnesses, which in turn meant that her allegations of abuse were not taken any further when she reported them to the Elders of the congregation.
 The Jehovah's Witness two-witness rule protects the abuser and not the child, allowing allegations of sexual abuse to remain hidden.
 Our client Amelia filed a civil case against the Jehovah’s Witnesses and won; she has been awarded £275,000 in damages.
 For our client this award represents the acknowledgement and apology she has been seeking for the sexual abuse she suffered between the ages of 4 and 9.

 ITV Wales: historic child abuse among Jehovah's Witnesses in Wales

-Kathleen Hallisey, our Senior Associate, appeared on ITV Wales' programme 'Wales This Week' discussing historic child abuse among the Jehovah's Witnesses in Wales.
+Kathleen Hallisey, our former Senior Associate, appeared on ITV Wales' programme 'Wales This Week' discussing historic child abuse among the Jehovah's Witnesses in Wales.
 Ms Hallisey and an AO Advocates client spoke about the abuse and the process of bringing a claim against an institution.
 You can view the full report here.

 Jehovah's Witnesses sex abuse scandal: Church accused of cover-up to protect rapists and paedophiles

 The Sunday Times reports on allegations of child sex abuse in the Jehovah's Witnesses community of Barry, South Wales.
-Kathleen Hallisey, our Senior Associate, comments on the organisation's lack of judgement and the secrecy it imposes on allegations of child sex abuse .
+Kathleen Hallisey, our former Senior Associate, comments on the organisation's lack of judgement and the secrecy it imposes on allegations of child sex abuse .